 • Learning colour order and names

-• Exploring sensory play in a safe, engaging way
+• Exploring sensory play in a safe and engaging way